 In this article, we'll use the Models we created to generate Forms.
 A Form is used to show data from the Model.
 Forms can be set to read-only for reporting, or can be used to input and capture data.
 A Form in Kepion is composed of four sections: Rows, Columns, Filters, and Data.
 The Rows, Columns, and Filters are driven directly by the Dimensions, while the Data exists as the intersections between them.

 Step 1.
-First, let's create our Cost of Goods Form.
-This Form will be used to track how much it costs to produce each of our products over time.
+First, let's create our Assumptions Form.
+This Form will be used to track the quantity, price, and cost of our products.
 Navigate to the Forms node in the Assumption Model and click Add to create a new Form.

-Step 3.
-Then, navigate to the newly created Form in the navigation pane.
+Step 2.
+Navigate to the newly created Form in the navigation pane.
 If you click Refresh in the middle of the page, you'll see that the section remains blank.
-Before anything is displayed, we need to define the different sections of our Form.
+Before anything is displayed, we need to define the structure of our Form.

-Tip: When at least one Member from each Dimension with (Input) is selected, we'll be able to input data on the Form.
+Tip: When at least one Hierarchy from each Dimension with (Input) is selected, we'll be able to input data on the Form.

-Step 5.
+Step 3.
 Navigate to the ROW tab.
 Here we can choose exactly which Dimension Members we want to display.
-In this particular case, we'd like to display all five of our products, so we have a few options to choose from:
+In this particular case, we'd like to display all of our products, so we have a few options to choose from.

-Step 6.
-Let's do the same thing in the COLUMNS tab for the Time Dimension.
+Step 4.
+Let's do the same thing in the COLUMN tab, for the Time Dimension.

-Step 7.
-Let's return to the MAIN tab to view what our Form looks like at this point.
-Save and Refresh the Form using the options in the top-left and we should see all of our products on the rows and every month from the entire 8-year span, on the columns.
+Let's return to the MAIN tab and Refresh the Form.
+We should see all of our products on the rows and every month from the entire 8-year span on the columns.
 This is far too many members of the Time Dimension than we can easily work with, so let's use the Filters to scope down what we're looking at.

-Step 9.
-For the Metric Dimension, let's select Cost of Goods and click OK.
+For the Metric Filter, let's select Price and click OK.

 Tip: For more information on the other Filter options here, check out this article.

-Step 11.
 Save the Form and return to the MAIN tab.
-We should now see that our Form only displays the months for the fiscal year of 2019.
+We should now see that our Form only displays the months for the Fiscal Year of 2020.
 Also note that the cells have changed color to yellow.
 This indicates that these cells are inputable.

 Note: Every Dimension Member we're using needs to be on the lowest level of the hierarchy in order to input data.

-Step 12.
-Lastly, let's move to the GENERAL tab.
+Now let's move to the General tab.
 Here we have a wide variety of common formatting tools.
 Feel free to style the Form however you see fit.
 For best performance, try setting the format by sheet, row, and column rather than formatting individual cells.